wetryingtodorock/getblock-docs/en/rpc-service/arb/json-rpc/arbitrum_eth_getTransactionReceipt.md

 ---
-title: arbitrum:eth_getTransactionReceipt \[POST\]
+title: arbitrum:eth_getTransactionReceipt - Arbitrum
-description: Returns the receipt of a transaction by transaction hash.Note That the receipt is not available for pending transactions.
+description: Example code for the arbitrum:eth_getTransactionReceipt json-rpc method. Сomplete guide on how to use arbitrum:eth_getTransactionReceipt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters